MarioPossamato/SuperMarioMaker2ModMerger/README.md

 - [oead](https://github.com/zeldamods/oead)

 # Using this tool
-- Open `SuperMarioMaker2ModMerger.py` in a text editor, such as Notepad or Notepad++;
-- Scroll down until you see the `SuperMarioMaker2Mods` variable definition;
-- Add the mods you want, remove the ones you don't, then hit save;
+- Run `SuperMarioMaker2ModMerger.bat`
+- Click the `Add` button to add a mod to the list
-- Run `SuperMarioMaker2ModMerger.bat` to merge them.
+- Click the `Merge` button to merge selected mods

 # Reporting errors
 Open a new issue [here](https://github.com/MarioPossamato/SuperMarioMaker2ModMerger/issues).
 Please include the traceback, as well as links to the mods used: